jawah/charset_normalizer/README.md

 I **don't care** about the **originating charset** encoding, because **two different tables** can produce **two identical files.**
-What I want is to get readable text, the best I can. <--- Explain how that's different from http://ftfy.rtfd.io
+What I want is to get readable text, the best I can.

 In a way, **I'm brute forcing text decoding.** How cool is that ? 😎